-Chocolate is one of the most notorious temptations that leads us to ditch our diets when cravings hit.
-So why would anyone ever encourage you to chow down on the sweet treat while trying to stay healthy?
+Chocolate is one of the most notorious temptations, making us ditch our diets when cravings hit.
+So, why would anyone ever encourage you to chow down on the sweet treat if you’re trying to stay healthy?
 Well, there’s the fact that chocolate isn’t totally bad for us.
 In moderation, it can play a role in a healthy diet.
 If you want to curb your cravings and still enjoy a tasty treat from time to time, look no further than the mindful chocolate challenge.

 Dr. May recommends “eating fearlessly” by eliminating words and phrases like “let myself,” “indulge,” and “treat” from your vocabulary.
 “Practicing self-care is not an indulgence,” she writes, “It’s a necessity.”
 Instead, May recommends focusing on eating mindfully.
 “Once we recognize what we’re really hungry for, food (yes, even chocolate) can serve its true purpose of fueling our fulfilling lives.”

 While sitting down to avoid distractions, you should slowly unwrap the sweet, paying attention to the sounds and aroma as you do.
 Then, instead of popping the whole thing in your mouth, take a small bite and focus on the texture and flavor on your tongue.
 As you continue to chew, continue to pay attention to how that changes with each chomp.
 Leisurely repeating this process until you’ve finished your chocolate should become a relaxing, meditative state.
 This practice will then hopefully encourage you to be just as mindful while selecting and enjoying all of your other daily meals and snacks.

 It sounds so simple, but that’s exactly what makes it such an easy technique to try out yourself.
 Who knows?
 One piece of chocolate really might be the answer to finally breaking all of your diet cycles and creating a healthier lifestyle for good.